Supplement protocol for powerlifters

 Practical application begins with body‑mass inputs and phase planning: calculate creatine load as 0.3 g/kg/day for 5–7 days then 3–5 g/day maintenance (or 0.03 g/kg), set daily protein to 1.6–2.2 g/kg with 20–40 g per meal containing ~2.5–3 g leucine, and use beta‑alanine 3.2–6.4 g/day in divided doses for at least 4 weeks before targeted repeated‑effort blocks.
 The article provides a structured, step‑by‑step framework for implementing these protocols across training phases and competition tapering.

-Create a ChatGPT article prompt for supplement protocol for powerlifters creatine protein beta alanine
+Open a ChatGPT article prompt workflow for supplement protocol for powerlifters creatine protein beta alanine

-Build an AI article outline and research brief for supplement protocol for powerlifters creatine protein beta alanine
+Review an article outline and research brief for supplement protocol for powerlifters creatine protein beta alanine

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.